-2016 Treaty Indian Fisheries
+2017 Treaty Fisheries

-The 2016 treaty Indian winter setline fishery harvested 57 sturgeon from the John Day Pool.
-No fish were harvested in The Dalles Pool or the Bonneville Pool.
-The winter setline fishery catch represented 5.7% of the 1,000 fish commercial guideline for the John Day Pool.
+No fish were harvested in any of the three Zone 6 pools during the January fishery.
 The slot limit sizes for sturgeon retention were between 43-54 inches fork length in The Dalles and John Day pools and between 38-54 inches fork length in the Bonneville Pool.
-The balance of the Zone 6 commercial treaty harvest was caught during the winter gillnet fishery and fall setline fisheries (Table 16).
+All of the Zone 6 commercial treaty harvest was caught during the winter gillnet and fall setline fisheries (Table 16).

-The winter gillnet fishery occurred in The Dalles pool between February 1 and March 5 and in the John Day Pool during February 1 to March 12.
-A fishery in the Bonneville Pool ran from

-March 14 until March 21.
-During the winter gillnet fishery, landings totaled 1,136 fish, which included 776 sturgeon in the John Day Pool, 258 in The Dalles Pool, and 102 in the Bonneville Pool.
-An early fall setline fishery was opened in the Bonneville Pool from August 1-13 which harvested 30 fish.
-In October and November, a series of setline fisheries opened in all three pools, with landing of 104 fish in Bonneville Pool, 6 fish in The Dalles Pool, and 48 fish in the John Day Pool.
+The winter gillnet fishery occurred in The Dalles and John Day pools between February 1 and March 4.
+A gillnet fishery in the Bonneville Pool ran from March 6 until March 17.
+During the winter gillnet fishery, landings totaled 857 fish, which included 163 sturgeon in the John Day Pool, 326 in The Dalles Pool, and 368 in the Bonneville Pool.
+An early fall setline fishery was opened in the John Day Pool from August 1-13 which harvested 49 fish.
+A setline fishery was open in John Day Pool only during December 11-30 but no landings have been reported.

-Commercial season totals amounted to 73%, 81% and 88% of the respective harvest guidelines for the Bonneville, The Dalles, and John Day pools (Table 16).
-Treaty Indian subsistence sturgeon fishing is open year-round and normally involves the retention of legal-sized sturgeon caught in association with other commercial and subsistence fishing activity.
-The subsistence catch in 2016 is estimated to be 145 fish, or 37% of the previous 5-year average of 389 white sturgeon (Table 12).
+Commercial season totals amounted to 113%, 100% and 72% of the respective harvest guidelines for the Bonneville, The Dalles, and John Day pools (Table 16).
+Treaty subsistence sturgeon fishing is open year-round and normally involves the retention of legal-sized sturgeon caught in association with other commercial and subsistence fishing activity.
+The subsistence catch in 2017 is estimated to be 102 fish, or 36% of the previous 5-year average of 285 white sturgeon (Table 12).

-2016 Non-Indian Recreational Fisheries
+2017 Non-Treaty Recreational Fisheries

 Recreational retention seasons for each Zone 6 pool began January 1 and remained open until pool-specific catch guidelines were reached, except the retention season in Bonneville Pool was split into winter and summer segments.
-Bonneville Pool was open to retention January 1-February 7 with the intent of accessing approximately half of the guideline of 325 sturgeon.
-As of February 8, 157 sturgeon had been retained, so the winter retention season was closed.
-On April 7, the Compact adopted a two-day summer retention season for June 18 and July 1.
-An estimated 192 sturgeon were caught June 18, bringing the season total to 349 sturgeon caught.
-The July 1 fishery was rescinded (Tables 13 and 14).
-Retention continued through April 29 in The Dalles Pool and through May 28 in the John Day Pool (Tables 13 and 14) with preliminary catches of 96 and 520 fish, respectively.
-The combined Zone 6 recreational catch of 965 fish was 104% of the combined recreational guideline of 925 white sturgeon (Table 15).
+Bonneville Pool was open to retention January 1-March 24 with the intent of accessing approximately half of the guideline of 325 sturgeon.
+As of March 25, 96 sturgeon had been retained, and the winter retention season was closed.
+On May 31, the Joint States adopted a one-day summer retention season for June 10.
+An estimated 84 sturgeon were caught, bringing the season total to 180 sturgeon caught.
+On June 14, an additional one-day fishery was set for June 23.
+An estimated catch of 96 fish brought the final season total to 276 sturgeon kept.
+Retention continued through March 24 in The Dalles Pool and through March 29 in the John Day Pool (Tables 13 and 14) with catches of 84 and 126 fish, respectively.
+The combined Zone 6 recreational catch of 486 fish was 92% of the combined recreational guideline of 530 white sturgeon (Table 15).

 The retention season for McNary Pool/Hanford Reach and the Snake River below Ice Harbor Dam was open from February 1 through July 31, per permanent regulation.
-Due to normal delays in angler catch record card reporting, a 2016 recreational harvest estimate for McNary Pool/Hanford Reach is not available.
-The preliminary 2015 estimate of white sturgeon harvest by Washington anglers for McNary Pool/Hanford Reach and the Snake River downstream from Ice Harbor Dam is 413 fish.
+Due to normal delays in angler catch record card reporting, a 2017 recreational harvest estimate for McNary Pool/Hanford Reach is not available.
+The preliminary 2016 estimate of white sturgeon harvest by Washington anglers for McNary Pool/Hanford Reach and the Snake River downstream from Ice Harbor Dam is 304 fish.